 Common Winter Season Skin Problems

 - Dry Skin – This is probably the most common skin problem encountered during winter season.
 The cold and dry air, with extremely low humidity levels, tends to dry up the skin’s natural moisture and oils leading to skin that feels tight, flaky, and rough; that sometimes can crack too.
-The best way to deal with this is to add moisture back into your skin using moisturizers that contain the right ingredients suitable for the extreme weather condition being experienced by the skin.
+The best way to deal with this dry skin problems is to add moisture back into your skin using moisturizers that contain the right ingredients suitable for the extreme weather condition being experienced by the skin.

 - Skin Rashes – If you are someone with sensitive skin, be prepared for it to break into winter skin rashes more often during the colder months, especially around the cheek area.
 To avoid this, make it a point to choose skin care products that are free of any color and fragrance.